A bill to amend the Internal Revenue Code of 1986 to create Universal Savings Accounts.

 114th Congress (2015–2017)

-This bill was introduced on November 19, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 19, 2015, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying